 - The Franchise Fee is $25,000 and is amortized over seven years (Read: What is Amortization? for a better of understanding of this business concept).

-- Marketing and Advertising is 4% of Gross Sales
+- Marketing and Advertising are 4% of Gross Sales

 The following sections identify the respective franchise agreement cost and illustrate how to monetize the cost in additional sales.